dantsub/holbertonschool-zero_day/0x00-vagrant/README.md

-In this is project learned about machine virtual, git, github, vagrant
+In this is project I learned about machine virtual, git, github, vagrant